Governments: protect people from Covid-19 by realising their human rights to safe water

 - Providing communities with regular information and updates on water supply provision to their area by disclosing emergency procurement data as well as related audits, and reporting on the implementation of response measures.

 Governments must not discard these measures once concerns over Covid-19 lapse.
-Rather, they should prepare for future public health risks by enshrining the human rights to safe water and sanitation in national laws or constitutions to proactively protect their economy and society.
+Rather, they should prepare for future public health risks by enshrining the human rights to safe water and sanitation in national laws or constitutions to proactively protect their economy and people's lives.
 While the coronavirus makes global headlines, people lose loved-ones every day to water-borne diseases such as cholera, typhoid, lassa fever and diarrhoea, which kills more children under the age of five than any other disease.
 These deaths are entirely preventable.

 We should treat the water crisis as a global health emergency.
 It shouldn’t take a pandemic to realise that the denial of some people's human rights affects us all.
 Diseases like Covid-19 respect no national boundaries.
 In an interconnected world, the best way to minimise and slow their spread is to realise universal access to safe water.